-3-3.1 High-Voltage System Shut-Down Procedure
+3-3.1 High Voltage System Shut-Down Procedure

-Any of the following procedures can shut down the high-voltage system.
-The first response operation should only begin after shutting down the high-voltage system.
-If the vehicle is heavily damaged, for example the high-voltage battery is deformed, broken or cracked, appropriate PPE must always be used and the high-voltage battery and high-voltage components must not be touched.
-PPE must always be worn when touching or working on high-voltage components.
+Any of the following procedures can shut down the high voltage system.
+The first response operation should only begin after shutting down the high voltage system.
+If the vehicle is heavily damaged, for example the high voltage battery is deformed, broken or cracked, appropriate PPE must always be used and the high voltage battery and high voltage components must not be touched.